 - Often bolts will be plated with cadmium for improved corrosion resistance in comparison to commercial-grade zinc-plated bolts

-- Physical certification, chemical certification, manufacturer’s certification, and full lot traceability are features of mil-spec styles
+- Physical certification, chemical certification, manufacturer’s certification, and full lot material traceability are features of mil-spec styles

 Understanding fasteners and their use in the military and aerospace sectors